demonixis/C3DE/README.md

 - Windows Universal Apps

 ### Requirement
 You must install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer or update the solution with your custom build of the Framework.
-Pipeline/MGCB are required to build the content of the demo project.
+If you want to build the editor or the demos, you must install MonoGame because projects uses the new Content Build System.

 ### Editor
 First you have to build the demo project and copy the content folder with all xnb into the generated build folder of the editor.